sybaik1/qfa-toolkit/README.md

 pip install .
 ```

-# 2. Quick tour
+## Quick Tour

-You can import the qfa-toolkit as a Python package and use each of the classes to construct and test your QFA or QFL.
+You can import the qfa-toolkit as a Python package and use each of the classes
-Building a QFA can be done by defining the transitions and accepting (rejecting) states of the QFA.
+to construct and test your QFA or QFL.
+Building a QFA can be done by defining
+the transitions and accepting (rejecting) states of the QFA.
 ```python
 import numpy as np
 import math